MatthewSatt/MatthewSatt/README.md

 ### Hi there 👋

-I am a passionate software engineer and I enjoy creating responsive and interacitve websites that use technologies like HTML, React, CSS3, JavaScript, and Python.
-Additionally, I enjoy following the path laid out by backend routes and finding the source of a bug.
+Hello!
+My name is Matthew Satterwhite and I am a software developer with experience in designing and creating complex web applications using Javascript, React, Redux, Python, Express.js, Flask, and PostgreSQL.
+I've always enjoyed solving tricky problems and bringing designs to life through code.

 - 👨🏻‍💻 I’m currently attending App Academy to sharpen my skills.